oliviachang29/gotta-go/readme.md

 ## How it works

-1. User texts current location to 1 (805) TOILET3
+1. User texts current location
 2. Gotta Go responds with nearest 3 bathrooms
 3. User replies with the number of the bathroom
 4. Gotta Go sends more information on the selected bathroom, including the bathroom provider, hours of operation, and whether the bathroom is accessible for those with disabilities.